richpl/PyBasic/README.md

 * *bagels.bas* - A guessing game, which made its first appearnce in the book 'BASIC Computer Games' in 1978.

 * *eliza.bas* - A port of the early chatbot, posing as a therapist, originally created by Joseph Weizenbaum in 1964.This BASIC version can trace its lineage back to an implementation originally developed by Jeff Shrager in 1973.

+* *oregon.bas* - A port (of a port by the looks of it) of The Oregon Trail.
+This is a text based adventure game, originally developed by Don Rawitsch, Bill Heinemann, and Paul Dillenberger in 1971.
+This could still be a bit buggy, the listing I found wasn't the greatest.

 ## Informal grammar definition